AUEB-BALab/web/content/alumni/tushar.md

 phd_enddate: 20190502
 phd_completed: 1

-_Tushar Sharma_ is a researcher and PhD candidate at the Athens University of Economics and Business (AUEB), Department of Management Science and Technology.
+_Tushar Sharma_ has been a researcher and PhD candidate at the Athens University of Economics and Business (AUEB), Department of Management Science and Technology.

 Earlier, he worked with *Siemens Research and Technology Center*, Bangalore, India for more than 7 years.
 The topics related to software design and architecture, refactoring, code smells, code quality, and technical debt define his career interests.
 He has an MS (by research) degree in Computer Science from the Indian Institute of Technology-Madras (IIT-M), Chennai, India, where he specialised in design patterns and refactoring.
 He co-authored the book *"Refactoring for Software Design Smells: Managing Technical Debt"* published by Morgan Kaufmann in November 2014\.
 Additionally, he has also co-authored books for Oracle certifications for Java.
 He is an IEEE Senior Member.